Nguyencoder11/music-player-app/README.md

-This repository is to develop a MP3 Music Player application based on technologies such as React, Redux, Spring Boot,....
+<h1>This repository is to develop a MP3 Music Player application based on technologies such as React, Spring Boot,....</h1>

 <h1>TECHNOLOGIES</h1>